Primary

 Arthur Jones, inventor of Nautilus equipment, considered the pullover machine essential for complete back development.
 The exercise fills a gap that rows and pulldowns cannot — direct lat stretch under tension.

-Want Machine Pullover in your program?
+See where Machine Pullover fits in your weekly plan

 Adjust seat height on pullover machine.